jan-g/talker/README.md

 ```

 ... then it'll create an executable script in `~/venv-1/bin/talker-server` which, when I
-run it, will call the `main` function defined in the `talker/cmd/server.py` file.
+run it, will call the `hello` function defined in the `talker/cmd.py` file.
 I can run it like this:

 ```sh